OCT 22 & NOV 12

 At the end of the workshop, you will feel creativity invigorated and confident to shoot, critique, and edit your photography in new ways.

-• Lecture: Signature Style & Bodies of Work
+- Signature Style & Developing Bodies of Work

 This workshop is designed for photographers of all skills levels who want to up their photography game.
 Sessions will be hosted on Zoom.
 Once you have completed registration we will send you your Zoom login information for the course.
 You do not need to download Zoom to participate on a desktop or laptop computer.
 You do need to download the Zoom app if accessing from a phone or tablet.

 The first session will be held on Thursday October 22nd at 3:15pm (Eastern Time).
 The second session will run on Thursday, November 12th at 3:15pm (ET).
 Sessions will run roughly 2-3 hours, depending on class size.

 A maximum of 8 students.

 *The workshop will be cancelled if minimum enrollment is not met within 15 days of the workshop start.
 If cancelled, a full refund will be issued to all registered students.

 *10% of the proceeds of this workshop will be donated to the Equal Justice Initiative.

 “Equal Justice Initiative is on the front lines of criminal justice reform, and racial justice.
 They are committed to ending mass incarceration and excessive punishment in the United States.” - Alissa and Jacob Hessler